jelle619/cahcaw.nl/Protocols_of_the_Crows.md

 # How to build a commune 101
 Once V0.4.2 is finished, it will be posted here.
 Contact [the crow](mailto:thecrow@cahcaw.nl) to receive the current draft at an earlier date.

+## TO-DO SELF:
+- censor names in 'people of interest' and appendix